sjusman/Search-Engine/README.md

 main.py is the main file that creates corpus, creates the index, executes page ranking and tests some queries pageranking.py handles ranking the top results of a query by using TF-IDF

-bookkeeping.json maintains the list of all URLs that have been crawled
+bookkeeping.json maintains the list of all URLs that have been crawled.
+The key value is the relative file path of the HTML content, and the value is the web URL of the HTML content

 search.ui is the UI created to ask user for a query and display results